askrinnik/WebAppInDocker/README.md

 # WebAppInDocker
 A ASP.NET Core application with Docker support.
+There is a workflow, which creates and pushes a Docker image